Suit: Suit of Swords

-In this article Nine of Swords Symbols, I refer to the Nine of Swords card from the Rider Waite Tarot deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
+In this article Nine of Swords Symbols, I refer to the Nine of Swords card from the Rider Waite deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
 The esoteric name for this card is Lord of Despair and Cruelty.
 The Thoth Tarot deck name is Cruelty.

 The symbolism found on this card is primarily drawn from mythology, alchemy, astrology, kabbalah, numerology and western occultism.

 Hanging swords, hands over eyes, bedspread, roses, bed carvings

 “One seated on her couch in lamentation, with the swords over her.
 She is as one who knows no sorrow which is like unto hers.
 It is a card of utter desolation.”A.E.Waite

 The Original Rider Waite Pictorial Key to The Tarot